 Do not-for-profits need business insurance?

 Yes.
-Not-for-profit organisations face the same legal liabilities as commercial businesses - public liability, employer obligations, health and safety duties, and governance responsibilities.
-The consequences of an uninsured claim can be devastating for an organisation that relies on charitable funds.
-Even small community groups should carry basic public liability and D&O cover.
+Not-for-profit organisations face the same legal liabilities as commercial businesses - public liability, employer obligations, work health and safety duties, and governance responsibilities.
+The consequences of an uninsured claim can devastate an organisation reliant on charitable funds.
+Even small community groups should carry basic public liability and D&O cover at a minimum.

 How much does not-for-profit insurance cost?

-For a small community group or club, basic public liability and D&O cover may cost $500 - $2,000 per year.
-A mid-size charity with paid staff, volunteers, and service delivery activities may pay $3,000 - $10,000+ per year for comprehensive cover.
-Large national charities with complex operations can pay significantly more.
-Premiums vary based on activities, workforce size, and cover limits.
+A small community group or club can generally obtain basic public liability and D&O cover for $600 to $2,500 per year.
+A mid-size charity with paid staff, volunteers, and service delivery activities may pay $3,000 to $12,000 or more annually for comprehensive cover.
+National charities with complex operations pay significantly more.
+Premiums vary based on activities, workforce size, revenue, and cover limits.

 Can board members be personally sued?

 Yes.
-Directors, trustees, and committee members of not-for-profit organisations can be held personally liable for governance failures, health and safety breaches, financial mismanagement, and employment law violations.
+Directors, trustees, and committee members of not-for-profit organisations can be held personally liable for governance failures, WHS breaches, financial mismanagement, and employment law violations.
 Personal liability means their own assets - home, savings, investments - are at risk.
 D&O insurance protects board members from personal financial loss.

 Does workers compensation cover our volunteers?